Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/README.md

 ## 🔮 Next Milestones

-1. Strengthen real grid coupling
-2. Multi-step prediction (lookahead)
+- multi-step prediction (lookahead)
-3. Adaptive λ control
+- adaptive λ control
-4. Stability basin mapping
+- stability basin mapping
-5. Multi-attractor navigation
+- multi-attractor navigation
-6. Scaling to large grids
+- real grid data integration

 ---

-## 🧠 Summary

-NEXAH provides a **geometry-based stability framework**:

-- early detection ✔
-- structured state space ✔
-- adaptive control ✔
-- real grid prototype ✔

-but:

-- full navigation ❌
-- full physical validation ❌

-remain open challenges.

----

-## 🔥 Final Insight
+## 🧠 Final Insight

-> Instability is not only a voltage problem.
+> Instability is not a voltage problem.
 > It is a **structural transformation in system dynamics**.

-NEXAH makes this structure:
+NEXAH makes this transformation:

 → visible
 → measurable